ragdolldynamics/ragdoll-maya/docs/pages/releases/next.md

 https://user-images.githubusercontent.com/2152766/139644578-03717acb-26cf-411f-aef7-b1b9cb34f602.mp4 controls

-At the end of the day, the main bottlenecks out of Ragdoll's hands:
+At the end of the day, the main bottlenecks are out of Ragdoll's hands:

 1. Running the simulation
 2. Evaluating the rig
 3. Twice (!)
 4. Overhead from the recording

-Sometimes, the simulation is really fast; it will usually be the fastest of the three.
-Sometimes, evaluating the rig is fast; such as if there are no keyframes and no fancy processing like follicles or spline IK.
+Sometimes, the simulation is really fast; it will usually be the fastest of the four.
+Other times, evaluating the rig is fast; such as if there are no keyframes and no fancy processing like follicles or spline IK.
 But the overhead from recording should approach zero as time goes on.

 About (3), Ragdoll must evaluate your rig twice.
 Once to provide the simulation with your animation, and a second time to bake the resulting simulation back onto your controls.